SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-25-testing-positive.md

 Ok, it's now 3pm on the first day of testing positive.
 That's close enough to "evening" for me.
 First dose down!
 - The ritonavir tab is nondescript white.
 The nirmatrelvir tab, amusingly enough, is pink with "3CL" embossed on it.
-The other name for the main protease ("Mpro") which is the target, is the 3C-like protease ("3CL-pro").
+The other name for the main protease ("Mpro") target, is the 3C-like protease ("3CL-pro").
 Not many drugs are embossed with the name of the molecule they target!
+(On the other side of the pill, they embossed "PFE", the stock ticker symbol for Pfizer.
+Sigh.)
 - The taste is&hellip; nothing I particularly want to remember.
 I'm going to be having a metallic taste in my mouth for the next 5 days&hellip; and I'll be _grateful_ for that!